 Input:

-Consideration of sex and intersectional aspects, e.g. (dis)ability, racism
+Consideration of Sex and Intersectional Aspects, e.g. (dis)ability, racism

-(Tanja Sappok, Bielefeld, tbc)
+(Tanja Sappok, Bielefeld)

 Input: